grcmupc/portrait/DQN-MARL-capacity-sharing/README.md

 - **environment_5G_multipleBS.py:** Python environment based on py_environment.PyEnvironment (required for interacting with DQN agents).
 - **BS_controller.py:** BS_controller class.
 - **BS.py:** BS class.
-- **common.py:** Python script with different functions for supporting the main operation.
+- **common.py:** Python script with different functions for supporting the training and evaluation operations.

 Example data to training and evaluating the model are included in the folder **/sample_data**:
 - Training data in csv file to perform the training (training.py). (*To be uploaded*).